Before starting with the topic – Psychology of Testing. Let’s first understand the software development life cycle and testing phase.

 A psychology of testing depends or involves three factors.
 Let’s discuss each of them in detail.

 The Mindset of Developers and Testers

-Before we start discussion on this topic, it is important to note that developers also do the testing of the system.
-They mainly participate in the testing process during unit testing level.
+Before we start the discussion on this topic, it is important to note that developers also do the testing of the system.
+They mainly participate in the testing process during the unit testing level.
 Developers test the individual units developed by them.
-On the other hand, testers take part in integration testing, system testing and sometimes acceptance testing levels.
+On the other hand, testers take part in integration testing, system testing, and sometimes acceptance testing levels.